roycoding/BladeFree/current_progress.md

     *   **Mobile Controls:** Basic touch input (tap left/right half) implemented for player movement.
     *   **Graphics & Animation (Started):** Player placeholder replaced with a sprite sheet (`assets/graphics/skater.png`, 32x48 frames).
 Animations defined in `GameplayScene.create` for `skate-cycle`, `jump-airborne`, `jump-landing`, `grind`, and `fall`.
 Player animation state machine implemented in `update`.

+## Recent Changes (2025-05-10)

+*   Added "Skate T-shirt" (frame 23) as a new collectible and inventory item.
+*   Implemented "Switch Royale" grind variant with random player flipX.
+*   Added mute button (sprite-based) to Start, Gameplay, and GameOver scenes.
+*   Added game version and copyright info (with clickable link) to high score reset screen.
+*   Updated `index.html` with `favicon.ico` link and `theme-color` meta tag.
+*   Added audio credits to `README.md`.
+*   Updated `PLAN.md` and `release_notes.md` for versions up to 0.2.3.
+*   Made BladeFree/Royskates overlays static, adjusted timer position.
+*   Improved inventory layout (two rows) and helmet icon visibility.
+*   **Jump Off Rail Early (Reverted):**
+    *   An attempt was made to allow players to jump off rails early using horizontal input.
+    *   This involved adding a cooldown to prevent immediate re-grinding of the same rail and setting the player to an airborne state upon leaving the rail.
+    *   **Issues Encountered:** The implementation led to several unwanted side effects, including the player being immediately pulled back onto the rail if moving towards it, which could trigger incorrect transfer points.
+Transfers between rails also became unpredictable.
+    *   **Outcome:** This feature has been reverted for now due to these complexities and will be revisited later.
+The game currently uses the previous grind logic where grinds end primarily by the player no longer overlapping the rail or by reaching its end.

 ## Recent Changes (2025-05-05)

 *   Replaced yellow circle collectible placeholders with frames 24-31 from `skater.png`.